openservicemesh/osm-docs/content/_index.md

 ---

-## Overview
+## What is OSM?

-OSM runs an Envoy based control plane on Kubernetes, can be configured with SMI APIs, and works by injecting an Envoy proxy as a sidecar container next to each instance of your application.
+Open Service Mesh (OSM) runs an Envoy based control plane on Kubernetes, can be configured with SMI APIs, and works by injecting an Envoy proxy as a sidecar container next to each instance of your application.
 The proxy contains and executes rules around access control policies, implements routing configuration, and captures metrics.
 The control plane continually configures proxies to ensure policies and routing rules are up to date and ensures proxies are healthy.

-## Core Principles
+OSM is designed with the following core principles:
-* Simple to understand and contribute to
+* Simple to understand and contribute.
-* Effortless to install, maintain, and operate
+* Effortless to install, maintain, and operate.
-* Painless to troubleshoot
+* Painless to troubleshoot.
-* Easy to configure via Service Mesh Interface (SMI)
+* Easy to configure via Service Mesh Interface (SMI).

 ## Features
 * Easily and transparently configure traffic shifting for deployments
-* Secure service to service communication by enabling mTLS
+* Secure service to service communication by enabling mutual TLS
 * Define and execute fine grained access control policies for services
 * Observability and insights into application metrics for debugging and monitoring services
 * Integrate with external certificate management services/solutions with a pluggable interface